-If you intend to be absent for a university-sponsored event or activity, you (or the event sponsor) must notify the instructor at least two weeks prior to the date of the planned absence.
-At that time the instructor will set a date and time when make-up assignments will be completed.
+Suppose you intend to be absent for a university-sponsored event or activity.
+In that case, you (or the event sponsor) must notify the instructor at least two weeks before the planned absence date.
+At that time, the instructor will set a date and time when make-up assignments will be completed.